 Employer's Liability Insurance is a statutory requirement.
 The Council holds a policy that indemnifies it against its legal liability in respect of all claims for compensation resulting in bodily injury suffered by any Council employee and employees in schools maintained by the Council.
-As this type of policy is a statutory requirement any other employer should hold a similar policy in respect of its employees.
-This cover should extend to those persons who are acting in a voluntary capacity as assistant supervisors.
+The school holds employer's liability insurance with Zurich Municipal Insurance, the minimum amount of cover provided by the current policy is no lesson than £5 million.